VEGOILS-Palm drops as traders book profits ahead of holiday, cheaper rivals weigh

 Further dragging down prices were cheaper rival oils in the United States and China, the trader said.

-On the Chicago Board of Trade, its soybean oil contract BOc2 fell 2.5%, while the Dalian Commodity Exchange's soyoil and palm oil contracts declined 1.1% and 0.7%, respectively.
+On the Chicago Board of Trade, the soybean oil contract BOc2 fell 2.2%, while the Dalian Commodity Exchange's soyoil and palm oil contracts declined 1.1% and 0.7%, respectively.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.